TDSR Private Property Singapore: What Buyers Must Know in 2026

 When two or more people borrow together, banks set the maximum loan tenure using the Income-Weighted Average Age (IWAA) of all borrowers.
 A 35-year-old earning S$10,000 borrowing with a 60-year-old earning S$5,000 has an IWAA of (35 × 10/15) + (60 × 5/15) = 43.3 years.

-Maximum tenure for a private property bank loan is 35 years, but two LTV cliffs exist: any tenure beyond 30 years, or that runs past the youngest borrower's age 65, cuts the LTV by 5 percentage points (from 75% down to 55% on the first property).
-Adding a young, lower-earning co-borrower does not always help — the income weighting determines whether you cross the cliff.
-This is one reason couples often consider decoupling case study arrangements before an upgrade.
+Maximum tenure for a private property bank loan is 35 years.
+But two thresholds cut into your LTV.
+Any tenure beyond 30 years, or one that runs past the youngest borrower's age 65, drops the LTV by 5 percentage points (from 75% down to 55% on the first property).
+Adding a young, lower-earning co-borrower does not always help, because it is the income weighting that decides whether you cross that threshold.
+This is one reason couples often look at decoupling before an upgrade.

 LTV: The Other Ceiling